-Table 2-0: Back-Up Fuel Capabilities
+Table 2-O: Back-Up Fuel Capabilities

-Generating Plant Back-Up Capability Four Corners and San Juan These coal fueled plants maintain coal pile inventories that can be drawn on during periods that coal is not being delivered by their supplier from the nearby coal mines.
-Palo Verde Nuclear Generating Station Palo Verde maintains a 1.5 to 2 cycle refueling strategic inventory.
-This inventory is held to mitigate potential market or other fuel cycle interruptions.
-Fuel enrichment is ordered and delivery is scheduled in advance of fuel rod replacement.
-In the event of non-delivery of contracted enriched uranium, the primary option would be procurement from the market on stockpiled enriched uranium.
-There is currently one enrichment facility in the U.S., located in Eunice, New Mexico.
-Fabrication of the fuel rods is ordered and delivery is scheduled just prior to the scheduled reactor fuel rod replacement.
-Options are limited in the event of non-delivery of the purchased fuel assemblies.
-Reeves and Delta-Person These facilities are served via NMGC and are dependent upon gas transportation and delivery by NMGC.
-For natural gas supply, NMGC is connected to interstate pipelines at both the northern and southern end of the system serving PNM's NNM load center; therefore, PNM has options to purchase gas supply from multiple suppliers and producing locations to supply these plants.
-Additionally, the Delta-Person plant is a dual-fueled facility and can burn No. 2 diesel fuel that is stored on-site and that can be re-supplied by a local fuel oil distributor.
-Valencia PPA and La Luz Valencia is and La Luz will be served via the Transwestern pipeline system and PNM can access gas supplies for this plant from multiple suppliers located in the Permian or San Juan Basins.
+No. 2 diesel fuel that is stored on-site and that can be re- supplied by a local fuel oil distributor.
+Valencia PPA and La Luz Valencia is and La Luz will be served via the Transwestern pipeline system and can PNM can access gas supplies for this plant from multiple suppliers located in the Permian or San Juan Basins.
 Afton CC, Luna CC and Lordsburg These plants are served from the El Paso Natural Gas Pipeline and PNM can access natural gas supply for these plants from multiple suppliers located in the Permian or San Juan basins.
 Renewable Energy Facilities Generation from these facilities is dependent upon the availability of the applicable renewable resource.
 In the event they are not producing energy, customer load is supplied from the above referenced fossil and nuclear fueled resources and/or with power purchased in the wholesale power market.